aaronrudkin/NewZealandElectionData/Readme.txt

 		script to generate Appendix 1.
 	vi)	Removes the saved model objects.

+	If you plan to manually run code, the assumed working directory is this folder; many file loads use relative paths.
+Please ensure you have correctly set your path in R.

+	Code run in Rscript 3.3.1; Python 2.7.12.

 2. Location and contents of scripts:
 	Paper and analysis: